AidaFriday/Bachelor-Thesis-AI/Documentation/Topic_upd.md

 - Implement live monitoring and metric reporting.

 #### Testing
-- Test application with multiple datasets and webcam scenarios.
+- Test application with multiple test images from available datasets and webcam scenarios.
 - Evaluate usability and performance.